openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/inference_devices_and_modes/multi_device.rst

 Specifying the device list explicitly is required by MULTI, as it defines the devices available for inference and sets their priorities.

 Note that OpenVINO™ Runtime enables you to use “GPU” as an alias for “GPU.0” in function calls.
-More details on enumerating devices can be found in :doc:`Working with devices <openvino_docs_OV_UG_Working_with_devices>`.
+More details on enumerating devices can be found in :doc:`Inference Devices and Modes <openvino_docs_Runtime_Inference_Modes_Overview>`.

 The following commands are accepted by the API: